Cautionary tales on heating-rate prescriptions in kilonovae: Uncertainty in heating rate prescriptions

-For example, for low electron fractions, $Y_{e} \lesssim 0.2$, the choice between the Duflo-Zuker~\citep{duflo95} and the Finite Range Droplet Model (FRDM) mass formulae~\citep{moeller95} produce a difference of up to an order of magnitude in the heating rate~\citep{barnes16a, rosswog17a}.
-To investigate the effect of this uncertainty, we simulate synthetic kilonova observations, with both components with low electron fractions of $0.01$ and $0.05$, respectively, consistent with the ejecta of a neutron-star black hole merger.
-We fit these observations but increase the heating rate for low electron fractions by a factor of $5$.
-The impact of a discrepancy in heating rate up to a factor of $5$ is severe; we fail to recover the correct input masses and velocities, with no posterior overlap with the true input.
-In particular, as the heating rate is assumed to be larger (i.e., more energy released per gram of material), we infer significantly smaller ejecta masses; ${0.003}_{-0.002}^{+0.001}$ and ${0.004}_{-0.001}^{+0.001}~M_{\odot}$ cf. the true input masses $0.015$ and $0.03~M_{\odot}$.
-The large difference in heating rate also translates into a visually discernible and significantly worse quality of fit.
-This large difference in fit quality and potential additional diagnostics from spectral observations suggest that data alone could distinguish between the heating-rate predictions for the two different mass formulae.
-However, if the effect of the mass formula is smaller, e.g., up to a factor of $\approx 2$, then photometric data alone is likely not be sufficient to distinguish between the two mass formulae, with no discernible difference in the quality of the fit.
-For this simulated study we recover component masses of ${0.009}_{-0.001}^{+0.001}$ and ${0.046}_{-0.020}^{+0.004}~M_{\odot}$, with no posterior overlap with the true input masses mentioned above and velocities of ${0.227}_{-0.004}^{+0.003}$ and ${0.016}_{-0.004}^{+0.004}$~c (cf. true input of $0.25$ and $0.1$~c), again, with no overlap with the true input.
-These discrepancies are concerning, as if the discrepancy in the heating-rate due to the different mass formulae is not substantially large ($\gtrsim 3$), such that data cannot readily distinguish between the two models, then estimates of the mass of velocity for lanthanide-rich kilonova ejecta are at best limited to a precision of $\approx 50\%$.
-This is significantly larger than the statistical uncertainties and far larger than the precision required for any precision constraints on the chemical enrichment of the Universe, or multi-messenger constraints on the equation of state or Hubble constant.
+To investigate the effect of this uncertainty, we simulate synthetic kilonova observations, with both components with low electron fractions of $0.1$ and $0.15$, respectively, consistent with the ejecta of a neutron-star black hole merger.
+We fit these observations but increase the heating rate for electron fractions $Y_{e} \lesssim 0.2$ by a factor of $10$, with no change to the heating rate for other electron fractions.
+All input parameters apart from the electrons fractions are kept the same as the simulation in Sec.~\ref{sec:misspecify}.
+The impact of a discrepancy in heating rate up to a factor of $10$ is severe.
+When fitting with $Y_{e}$ (or opacity) fixed, as commonly done in analyses for AT2017gfo~\citeg{Coughlin2019,Nicholl2021}, we fail to recover the correct input masses and velocities, with no posterior overlap with the true input.
+In particular, as the heating rate is assumed to be larger (i.e., more energy released per gram of material), we infer significantly smaller ejecta masses by up to a factor of 10.
+The large difference in heating rate also translates into a visually discernible and significantly worse quality of fit, partly as even with broad priors, there is no suitable combination of ejecta mass, velocity, and opacity compatible with the peak time of the simulated data.
+However, if we perform our analysis and keep the electron fractions as free parameters when fitting with a broad prior (we use a uniform prior from $Y_{e} = 0.1-0.5$), we infer broad posteriors on ejecta masses consistent with the true input, but ejecta velocities and electron fraction posteriors with biases significantly larger than the statistical uncertainty.
+We note that even when fitting with electron fractions kept free, our fits are worse than with the correct input heating rate but not at a level discernible without robust statistical measures.